rzrbld/adminio-api/README.md

-# adminio
+# adminio-api
-This is a simple admin API for min.io (minio) s3 server
+This is a simple admin API for min.io (minio) s3 server.
+Here is also an frontend for this API - [adminio-ui](https://github.com/rzrbld/adminio-ui)

 ## how to run
 1. start minio server